 During a cyclocross race, competitors ride as hard as they can to complete as many laps as possible on a two-mile circular racecourse.
 The courses, located throughout Oregon, feature combinations of pavement, wooded trails, grass, sand, and steep hills, as well as intentionally-constructed obstacles requiring riders to dismount and carry their bikes.
 Although she appreciates the unique offerings of each course, Kimberlee’s favorite experience was a race held at Oaks Park in Sellwood.
 The course had a long portion along the Willamette River that changed in composition from sand to water during the day as the tide rose, keeping riders on their toes to monitor conditions and pick the best line.

 Cycling is not just a personal passion.
 Kimberlee’s practice includes a focus on real estate and sustainability, and she has led efforts at Tonkon Torp to improve sustainable business practices such as making bike commuting more accessible.
-She also currently serves as the Chair of the Board of Directors for The Street Trust, a nonprofit organization working to improve public transit, walking, and bicycling conditions in Oregon.
+She also currently serves on the Board of Directors for the Oregon Bicycle Racing Association and was formerly the Chair of the Board of Directors for The Street Trust, a nonprofit organization working to improve public transit, walking, and bicycling conditions in Oregon.

 Represented clients on issues related to asbestos removal.

 Lumber Mill Redevelopment

 Counseled clients in the decommissioning of old lumber mills in Oregon, Idaho and Montana and preparing them for different land use.

 Ongoing representation of a large manufacturing company in the $100 million Remedial Investigation/Feasibility Study for remediation of the Portland Harbor Superfund Site, which has been ongoing for over a decade.

 Assisted global renewable energy developer with due diligence to prepare three renewable projects for the capital markets in advance of pending expiration of applicable federal tax credits.